00wz/DesktopAssistant/README.md

 ## Planned Features

-- **Recursive sub-agents** — agents that spawn and coordinate child agents to solve complex tasks
 - **File support** — work with images, documents, and other file types as conversation context
 - **Extended thinking** — support for models with explicit reasoning/thinking steps
 - **Agent isolation** — sandboxed execution environments per agent